 - it is a project with Rahn Kulturfonds scholarship holders.

-For the meeting on March 1, 2021, please hand in your complete application no later than January 31, 2021 by email or by filling out the following form.
+For the board meeting on 23 September 2021, please hand in your complete application no later than 31 August 2021 by email or by filling out the following form.

 3. Prize Rahn Musikpreis 2020